UPDATE 1-French retailers recall products in horsemeat scandal

-PARIS, Feb 10 (Reuters) - Six big French retailers said on Sunday they were recalling lasagna meals and other products suspected of being mislabeled after the discovery of horsemeat in beef products.
+PARIS, Feb 10 (Reuters) - Six big French retailers said on Sunday they were recalling lasagne meals and other products suspected of being mis-labelled after the discovery of horsemeat in beef products.

 “Clearly we have what seems to be a large-scale fraud affecting all of Europe and which aimed to make money for certain companies, though we don’t know exactly which ones,” Health Minister Marisol Touraine said on France Inter radio.